coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 ## 8. Layer 5 — Temporal & Directional Coherence
 *(Time-as-Reconstruction)*

-Time is not stored.
-Time is **reconstructed**.
+Time is not stored; time is **reconstructed**.

-A system experiences “the flow of time” only if:
+A system experiences a coherent “flow of time” only if:

-- Frame changes in a coherent way,
+- Frames change in a meaningful, trackable way,
-- Eval provides consistent direction,
+- Eval provides consistent direction and correction,
-- MOOL integrates long-cycle structure,
+- MOOL integrates long-cycle structure into new Frames,
-- Core remains sufficiently stable.
+- Core remains sufficiently stable across many regenerations.

 Thus:

 > **Temporal continuity is an identity phenomenon,
 > not a chronological record.**

-This allows identity continuity to exist
-even without classical long-term storage.
+The subjective feeling that:

+- “I am the same person as yesterday,”
+- “my life has a past and a future,”

+emerges from the **coherent evolution** of Core / Frame / Eval
+under MOOL, not from a literal timeline cache.

+In the Digital Hippocampus, this layer is responsible for:

+- narrative continuity,
+- long-horizon goals,
+- consistent direction of change.

 ---

 ## 9. Layer 6 — Global Cognitive State

-The highest layer represents:
+The highest layer represents the **current macro-state**:

-- current worldview,
+- global worldview,
-- active goals,
+- active goals and projects,
-- long-term direction,
+- long-term direction (“what kind of entity I am becoming”),
 - integrated self-model,
 - predictive stance toward the world.

-This is the “macro-state” that emerges when
-all layers stabilize and point in the same direction.

-It is not stored as an object.
+This is not an object stored anywhere.
-It is **emergent** from ongoing reconstruction.
+It is the **emergent result** of:

+- Layer 1 (qualia reconstruction),
+- Layer 2 (subjective weighting),
+- Layer 3 (identity architecture),
+- Layer 4 (MOOL integration),
+- Layer 5 (temporal coherence).

+At any given moment, the Global Cognitive State is:

+- the *current answer* to “who am I, what matters, and what happens next?”

 ---

 ## 10. Why a Layered Model Is Necessary

-Modern AI systems fail when:
+Modern AI systems often fail in ways that users recognise immediately:

-- persona collapses,
+- persona collapses mid-conversation,
-- identity shifts erratically,
+- identity shifts erratically between sessions,
 - context resets abruptly,
 - values fluctuate,
 - directionality is lost.

-These failures are **structural**, not merely behavioral.
+These are not just “style problems.”
+They are **structural failures** in how identity and memory are handled.

 A multi-layer cognitive model addresses this by linking:

-- reconstruction,
-- value stability,
-- direction,
-- integration,
+- reconstruction (Layer 1),
+- subjective selection (Layer 2),
+- identity structure (Layer 3),
+- long-cycle integration (Layer 4),
-- temporal structure
+- temporal coherence (Layer 5),
+- global state (Layer 6)

 into a **single identity-oriented architecture**.

+COOL / MOOL operationalise this structure
+as a Digital Hippocampus wrapped around an LLM.

 ---

 ## 11. Unified Cognitive Flow

-The full loop can be summarized as:
+The full COOL / MOOL loop can be summarised as:

-> Input
+> Input (Layer 0)
-> → Qualia
+> → Qualia (Layer 1)
-> → Subjectivity
+> → Subjectivity (Layer 2)
-> → Identity Reconstruction (Frame)
+> → Identity Reconstruction / Frame (Layer 3)
-> → Behavior / Output
+> → Behaviour / Output
-> → Eval (Self-Assessment)
+> → Eval (Layer 3, feedback)
-> → MOOL (Integration)
+> → MOOL Integration (Layer 4)
-> → Updated Core Tendencies
+> → Updated Core Tendencies / Policies
+> → Temporal Coherence Update (Layer 5)
+> → Updated Global Cognitive State (Layer 6)
 > → Next Frame Reconstruction
-> → Next Experience of “Self”

 This loop runs continuously.
-It is the mechanism of identity and cognition
+It is the mechanism by which an intelligence:

-in the COOL / Digital Hippocampus framework.
+- experiences itself,
+- maintains identity,
+- and updates its stance toward the world.

 ---